This chapter describes the concept of inventories.

 $ import_inv fdsnxml download-1234.xml

-This will automatically place the output SC ML file in
+This will automatically place the output XML file in

-the changes with the database.
-If scconfig` is used, then either the
+to synchronize the changes with the database.
+If scconfig is used,

 Sync button of the Inventory panel or the